gajeckaAnna/JavaDlaTestera/readme.md

 * Java 11

 ## Features
+This branch contain homework 7: https://github.com/gajeckaAnna/JavaDlaTestera/tree/zadanie_domowe_7/src/model

 ## Tasks

-* create a new class BugReporter, containing objectsL: firstName, lastName and email of the person who reports the bug
+* create a new class BugReporter, containing objectsL: firstName, lastName and email of the person, who reports the bug
-* create setters & getters, toString(), equals(), hashCode() methods; move the email validation from the Bug class to BugReporter
+* create setters & getters, toString(), equals(), hashCode() methods; move the email validation from the Bug class to BugReporter class
 * create a new interface ConsoleNotification; add notifyStatusChange() which will automatically be informing about the bug status change
 * add toString() to Bug.class